deluxebrain/dotfiles-ALSO-DEPRECATED/python/README.md

 1. pyenv

     Used to isolate Python versions allowing multiple versions of Python to coexist and without impacting the system Python.
-Provides support for specifying Python version at the project level.
+    Provides support for specifying Python version at the project level using the `pyenv local <version>` command.

 2. pipenv

-    Tool that combines complete Python development tooling, including virual environment and dependency management.
+    Tool that provides complete Python development tooling, including virual environment and dependency management.
-    Intended to be used for all non-`conda` projects.
-    Note that `pipenv` has no support for `conda`.
+    Note that `pipenv` has no support for `conda` and hence is only Intended to be used for non-`conda` projects.
+    By default uses the Python it is installed against to create virtual environments.
+This can be overriden using the `--python` option or by setting the `PIPENV_PYTHON` environment variable.

 3. miniconda